 15.10.3.1 RegExp(pattern, flags)

-If pattern is an object R whose [[Class]] internal property is "RegExp" and flags is undefined, then return R unchanged.
+If pattern is an object R that has a [[NativeBrand]] internal property whose value is NativeRegExp and flags is undefined, then return R unchanged.
 Otherwise call the standard built-in RegExp constructor (15.10.4.1) as if by the expression new RegExp(pattern, flags) and return the object constructed by that constructor.

 15.10.4 The RegExp Constructor